 - How will you determine my diagnosis?

 - I have other health problems.
-How should I manage these together with PTSD?
+How best can I manage these together with PTSD?

 - How soon do you expect my symptoms to improve?